TeaganMars/YoRaS-OLD/README.md

 >Determine bounds of 1405 plague:
 >> All of Iberia emptied, all northern coast of med to thrace.
 Anatolia is safe, but parts of ottomans in balkans dead.
-Western Europe empty to at least Morovian Gate
+Western europe gone, Eastern all the way to Moscovy. treat countires with christian cutures and the easter bounds.
 Sami:
 >>>Some Sami surrvive, reference "If al-Alemand had conquered Skandistan, would the Sami people have survived?"
 empty terrirory for now, we can maybe add them in to a 1347 or 1370 start point, along with greenland survivors